byabhay.com

 2. Drop a thought

-The overlay focuses an input.
-Type a fragment, paste a URL, toggle into link mode if you want to tag it as a reference.
-Crane doesn't care what you put in — it cares that putting it in took zero context-switch.
+Type a fragment or paste a URL.
+Cmd+L toggles link mode — a LINK badge appears and the URL is parsed at save-time. crane doesn't care what you put in; it cares that putting it in took zero context-switch.

 Cmd+Shift+Space